oblac/jodd-site/doc/example/2+fast-jodd-dev-with-joy.md

 ### Run!

-That is all - you have just built the simples *Jodd* application using *Joy*.
+That is all - you have just built the simplest *Jodd* application using *Joy*.
 Yes, you can start Tomcat if you want, to check that everything works.
 There is nothing to see at this moment, so just pay attention to the
 Tomcats log.
 Now we are ready to go further.